Children & Resistance Training - Part 3

 - Chair dips (triceps brachii muscle) - initially have legs close to the chair and use the legs and arms to raise the body.
 As strength increases progressively move legs further away from the chair

 - 90-degree wall sit (quadriceps and gluteal muscles)

-Start at stage 1 when the circuit is comfortably achieved by the athlete progress onto the next stage.
+Start at stage 1 when the athlete progress comfortably achieves the circuit onto the next stage.

-- Stage 2: Perform 30 seconds of each exercise for as may controlled repetitions as possible followed by 40 seconds rest and then move onto the next exercise.
-Perform 1 circuit - total workout time approximately 27 minutes (including warm-up and cool down).
+- Stage 2: Perform 30 seconds of each exercise for as many controlled repetitions as possible, followed by 40 seconds rest, and then move onto the next exercise.
+Perform 1 circuit - total workout time approximately 27 minutes (including warm-up and cool-down).

 - Stage 3: Perform the same as stage 2 but repeat the circuit 2 times - total workout time approximately 38 minutes.

-- Stage 4: Perform 2 circuits but increase exercise time to 40 seconds per exercise with 50 seconds recovery - total workout time approximately 40 minutes.
+- Stage 4: Perform two circuits but increase exercise time to 40 seconds per exercise with 50 seconds recovery - total workout time approximately 40 minutes.

-- Stage 5: Perform 2 circuits but increase exercise time to 50 seconds per exercise with 50 seconds recovery - total workout time approximately 43 minutes.
+- Stage 5: Perform two circuits but increase exercise time to 50 seconds per exercise with 50 seconds recovery - total workout time approximately 43 minutes.

-- Stage 6: Perform 2 circuits but increase exercise time to 60 seconds per exercise with 60 seconds recovery - total workout time approximately 47 minutes.
+- Stage 6: Perform two circuits but increase exercise time to 60 seconds per exercise with 60 seconds recovery - total workout time approximately 47 minutes.